michael2012z/BitBible/markdown/Etheridge/files/Matt.md

 11. For in all time the poor you have with you, but me you have not in all time with you.

-12. For this (woman) who hath poured this balsam upon my body, as unto my funeral hath doneit .
+12. For this (woman) who hath poured this balsam upon my body, as unto my funeral hath done

 13. And Amen I say unto you, Wheresoever this my Gospel shall be proclaimed, in all the world, this also which she hath done shall be told for her memorial.